-Traveling With Teenagers.10 Must Have Items You Will Need To Keep Everyone Sane.
+Travelling With Teenagers.10 Items To Keep Everyone Sane.

 I can’t believe I didn’t think of this before we started travelling.
 The Discraft Ultra Star Sport Disk is something we bought in India because every teenager (and fit young adult it seems) is playing frisbee on the beach!
 This one is not something I can say I share.
 I don’t do frisbee.
 Believe me.
 Me jumping for a frisbee is something my teenagers would howl with laughter at.
 So, instead, I sit on the beach and write useful lists like this for you instead.

 Unbeknown to me, it’s a very cool sport amongst travellers.
 And it’s cheap and lightweight, fitting easily between the clothes in the rucksack.
 Even better!
 My teenagers had never really shown an interest in sport until they got the frisbee.
 So this is perfect.
 It gets them off their devices and gives me half an hour of uninterrupted bliss knowing that they’re burning off lots of teenage energy!
 We did try buying one for a couple of dollars but the cheap ones are too light and a waste of time – unless you just want to play with a little child.

 For the travelling teenager to look cool, there is no other frisbee than this one.

 I’ve talked about my love of the Kindle Paperwhite many times before on this blog. l adore it and so do my kids.
 It is one item on this list that I couldn’t do without.
 I have been homeschooling both of my teenagers for the past nine seven years.
 Before we started travelling I was initially concerned about how we were going to continue reading without carting a ton of heavy books around the world.